Do the Right Now: Album Concept

+Recording Process

 The album was recorded at Revolution Recording in Toronto with co-owner Joe Dunphy serving as the records co-producer along with Hawkins.
 Not only was the material a throwback to the band's first album when it came to the writing process, but Hawkins feels that carried through into the studio as well.
 "There is a certain punky spirit to it, there is a certain kind of mixing of jangly rock and punk and folk music.
 There are the sort of journalistic lyric writing that I didn’t do as much of later, and those things in my mind really defines the Lowest of the Low.
 And there’s that ragged sense, because of the nature of the personalities of all the guys in the band, that the wheels might come of it at any time."

 Two months before the album was set for release, the first single, "Powerlines" debuted.
 Hawkins felt the track established the retrospective tone of the new record.
 "The song 'Powerlines' is kind of central.
 It's the history of the band in three verses, with the final one about how you gotta go for it.
 The line “scrape your pretty practiced autograph in the windshield frost” is about how you can pose all you like about how you don't care if you make it, but at a certain point you need to just own it and admit that you've got a lot of things you wanna say, and you hope that people listen."

-When the band signed a deal with Warner Music Canada in 2018, "Do The Right Now" was given a vinyl release as part of the boxset "Shakespeare My Box!!"
+When the band signed a deal with Warner Music Canada in 2018, "Do The Right Now" was given a vinyl release as part of the box set "Shakespeare My Box!!"

-Reception
+Critical reception

-In Gerrod Harris' review for Canadianbeats.ca he said "Lowest Of The Low have hit a high point with their returning record, Do The Right Now.
-The album is nostalgic of a time when indie and alternative rock wasn’t driven by electronic textures and synths, or in the opposite direction- simply acoustic progressions, banjos, and stomp boxes...In the end, Do The Right Now may be one of the strongest alternative and indie records to come out this year and is more than worth checking out."
+In a review by Gerrod Harris for Canadianbeats.ca he stated that "Do The Right Now may be one of the strongest alternative and indie records to come out this year and is more than worth checking out."